DurableDrupal/awebfactory-content-migration-rescue/README.md

 > Move On with your Content.
 >
-> From from Drupal Content Monolith to Structured Content Model.
+> Migrate from Drupal Content Monolith to Structured Content Model.
 >
-> To Open API First Architecture.
+> On an Open and Truly Modern API-First Architecture.

 Published using [Pandoc](http://pandoc.org/).
 See